leta91/agrippa/README.md

 9. ✅ add code in `functions.php` to load `style.css` and create the option for it to be loaded in the editor

+10. ✅ add initial code in `theme.json`

 <p>&nbsp;</p>

 #### :books: Important Notes </br>
--`templates` 📂 represents the website structure on the front-end
+- `templates` 📂 represents the website structure on the front-end

 - (example) loading `header.html` and then parsing its block markup `<!-- wp:template-part {"slug":"header","tagName":"header"} /-->`</br>